sodeidelphonse/isdm-baobab/README.md

     * `02_EDA.R`: Perform exploratory analysis, particularly spatial dependence assessment, hypothesis testing, and data visualization.
     * `03_evaluation_pipeline.R`: Set up the ISDM pipeline from spatial blocking, fitting, prediction to evaluation.
     * `04_run_blockCV.R`: Run the block cross-validation strategy for the integrated modeling workflow.
-    * `05_model_fitting.R`: Run the INLA-SPDE integrated modeling workflow for the selected model using the original datasets.
+    * `05_model_fitting.R`: Run the INLA-SPDE integrated modeling workflow for the selected model using the full datasets.
     * `06_prediction.R`: Make prediction from the fitted model and compute relevant target quantities.
     * `07_predictive_check.R`: Perform posterior predictive check (PPC) from the integrated models.
     * `08_utils.R`: Utility functions used in other scripts.

-* **/figures**: The figures generated from the analysis.
+* **/figures**: The figures generated from the analysis using the raw datasets.

 * **/results**: Contains the pre-computed covariance parameters for `LGCP` and `variofit` models (see `02_EDA.R`)